 - Shiva killing Andhakasur

 - Tales from Ramayana and Mahabharata.

 There is a large footprint on the platform towards the north side.
 The footprints are believed as those of Lord Vishnu.
 If you do not have a darshan of the deity inside, you can worship the footprints outside.

 Apart from the main temple, the complex has many other beautiful temples and shrines.
-There are Kappe Chennigaraya Temple, Veernarayana Temple, Saumyanaki temple, Andal Temple, Kalyana Mantapa or the wedding hall, Deepastambha, kitchen, a water tank, and structures.
+There are Kappe Chennigaraya Temple, Veernarayana Temple, Saumyanaki Temple, Andal Temple, Kalyana Mantapa or the wedding hall, Deepastambha, a kitchen, a water tank, and structures.

 Other Temples and Elements